 Attachment parenting is a method that focuses on creating strong bonds with our children through ongoing emotional and physical contact.
 The idea is that being close to your baby for the majority of the time allows you to really get to know them and means you are capable of responding to their needs adequately and efficiently.
-Being at your baby’s beck and call rather than practising ‘controlled crying’, a parenting technique popular with the older generation that involves allowing a baby to cry for set periods of time (assuming they are not in any obvious pain) to teach them to soothe themselves, has deemed babywearing a method which spoils our children by the older generation.
+Being at your baby’s beck and call rather than practicing ‘controlled crying’, a parenting technique popular with the older generation that involves allowing a baby to cry for set periods of time (assuming they are not in any obvious pain) to teach them to soothe themselves, has deemed babywearing a method which spoils our children by the older generation.
 (You can learn more about attachment parenting for babies here.)

 Does babywearing really spoil our children, or does it simply create strong bonds?
 A study conducted in 1990 found that Mothers who carried their babies were more in tune with their children’s needs during the first three months of life compared to those who used baby seats and pushchairs.
 The same Mothers were found to have a stronger emotional bond with their offspring when examined 12 months later.

 In 2004, a Washington Post journalist visited Nairobi in Africa to see how cultural differences affected views of babywearing.
 Mothers in this part of the world don’t have the luxury of paid maternity leave or of ignoring the chores, after all, cleanliness is often the key to life in many parts of the continent.
 Many women return to their jobs in the markets or to collecting water for the family almost immediately following birth.
 Carrying their babies on their bodies while they undertake these tasks is simply second nature.